i40-Tools/SemCPS/README.md

     $ C:\Program Files\swipl\bin; C:\Program Files\swipl\lib\jpl.jar; C:\PrologConnectorJarFolder\org.cs3.prolog.connector_3.1.2.201504300958.jar;

+Donwload Eclipse groovy plugin: https://github.com/groovy/groovy-eclipse/wiki
+Make sure you download correct version of plugin according to your eclipse otherwise it wont compile.

 Import the project in eclipse and click build.
 The maven dependancies will be downloaded automatically.

-Donwload Eclipse groovy plugin: https://github.com/groovy/groovy-eclipse/wiki
-Make sure you download correct version of plugin according to your eclipse otherwise it wont compile.
+Add config.ttl

+Run alligatorMain.java

 ## Install and build from the source code
 To obtain the latest version of the project please clone the github repository